Elizabeth Islands: History

 The islands were formed by different gravels and soils entombed inside of glaciers.
 The glacial movement deposited much material as they melted, thus many small islands were formed.

 The islands were long known to and utilized by the Wampanoag and other indigenous peoples before European colonization.
 They utilized the islands for hunting and fishing.
 The Indigenous name, Pocutohhunkunnoh, meaning Lands End, was the inspiration for the name Cuttyhunk Island.

-Europeans first learned of the islands in 1602 when the English colonizer Bartholomew Gosnold sighted them on his way to Virginia.
+Europeans first learned of the islands in 1602 when the English explorer Bartholomew Gosnold sighted them on his way to Virginia.
 For three weeks, they built shelter and rested on the islands.
 However, it was not until 1641, subsequent to the successful establishment of the first English North American colonies, that colonizers formally laid claim to and settled the islands in the name of the English Crown as part of the country's nascent imperial expansion.
 At this time they renamed the islands after Elizabeth I, who had been Queen of England when the islands had first been discovered by Europeans.
 They named Cuttyhunk Elizabeth's Isle.
 King James the First gave the islands to the Council of New England because he did not care to have them.
 In 1641, Thomas Mayhew the Elder, of Watertown, Massachusetts, bought the islands—along with Nantucket and Martha's Vineyard—from William Alexander, the Earl of Stirling.
 James Bowdoin and his family owned the islands for over 100 years beginning in the 1700s.
 Finally the islands were bought by the Forbes family in the 1800s.

 Before the creation of the Province of Massachusetts Bay in 1691, the islands were part of the extinct Dukes County, New York.
 The first known European inhabitant was Francis Usselton, who had been banished at the time for making secret trades with the local Indians without consent from the governor.

 Since the mid-1800s, the Forbes family, in the form of a family trust, own much of the island's property.